CPF for British (and other) Expats

 If you have Permanent Resident status in Singapore, you will be paying into the Singapore CPF scheme whether you wish to or not.
 Additionally, contributions will be made for you by your employer (assuming you are employed).

 Though there is much to discuss in relation to contribution amounts and what you ought to do with the cash within your CPF whist you are here in Singapore, this article will not seek to give detailed advice thereon.
-That said, Given the guaranteed interest rates available (see CPF Interest Rates), and given that they typically offer higher rates of return that other risk-free options, my general advice is to simply take the interest rates (as opposed to investing via CPF) and to view it as part of
+That said, Given the guaranteed interest rates available, and given that they typically offer higher rates of return that other risk-free options, my general advice is to simply take the interest rates (as opposed to investing via CPF) and to view it as part of

 the low-risk portion of you overall portfolio.